raedrizk/ansible-security-workshop/README.md

  > **Tip**
 >
-> Note that while we use the same set of tasks to generate the CA key and Cert and the Server Key and Sert, each set of tasks have different configurations to control the Certificate generation for values such as the provider and the common name.
+> Note that while we use the same set of tasks to generate the CA key and certificate and the Server key and certificate, each set of tasks have different configurations to control the Certificate generation for values such as the provider and the common name.
 For more information on the available paramaters, and other related modules, check out the `community.crypto` [docs](https://galaxy.ansible.com/community/crypto)

 Next we will configure MariaDB to point  to the new certificates that we just generated by editing the server configuration file.
 We will need to add a handler to make sure that the database server  is restarted to pick up the new configurations if any changes are made to the configuration file.
 Add the following task and handler section to your play: